-Join Brad Batesole for an in-depth discussion in this video Revisit bid and budget, part of Up and Running with LinkedIn Sponsored Content.
+Join Brad Batesole for an in-depth discussion in this video Revisit bid and budget, part of LinkedIn Sponsored Content.

 - [Voiceover] I want to quickly touch on bid strategies and budget allocation for campaigns.
 As we've discussed, sponsored content can be used for a variety of marketing initiatives, ranging from top of funnel to bottom of funnel.
 It's important to have campaigns that drive brand awareness to move people into the marketing funnel.
 But it can be challenging, when you're starting out, to decide how to split your budget.
 So, a good starting point is to aim for a 70/30 split, where 70% of your budget goes towards the bottom of funnel conversions.